 Diagnosis is usually based on clinical features.
 Confirmation of microangiopathic hemolytic anemia and thrombocytopenia without an identifiable cause is sufficient for establishing the diagnosis.
 Documenting reduced ADAMTS-13 levels and positive antibodies to ADAMTS-13 may be performed if available.

-Disseminated intravascular coagulation, Evans syndrome, catastrophic antiphospholipid syndrome, bacterial sepsis, hemolytic-uremic syndrome.
+Disseminated intravascular coagulation, Evans syndrome, catastrophic antiphospholipid syndrome, bacterial sepsis, hemolytic-uremic syndrome, and other microangiopathies.

-2. Rituximab 375 mg/m2 once weekly for 4 to 8 weeks, particularly in patients not responding to plasmapheresis or glucocorticoids, or with relapse.
-Rituximab is being used with increasing frequency in newly presenting patients, as it may reduce the risk of relapse.
+3. Rituximab 375 mg/m2 once weekly for 4 to 8 weeks, particularly in patients not responding to plasmapheresis or glucocorticoids, or with relapse.
+Rituximab should be considered in newly presenting patients, as it may facilitate recovery and reduce the risk of relapse.

-4. Splenectomy may lead to improvement in some patients.
-Optimally, it should be performed in remission after the first relapse.
+6. Splenectomy may lead to improvement in some patients.
+Optimally it should be performed in remission after the first relapse.

-6. Platelet concentrates are administered only in patients with life-threatening hemorrhages.
+8. Platelet concentrates should be reserved only for patients with life-threatening hemorrhages.

 Mortality rates are 90% in untreated patients and 10% to 20% in patients treated with plasma exchange.
 TTP relapses in 30% of patients, and in half of these cases relapse occurs within 2 months of the first episode.
 Rituximab therapy may reduce the rate of relapse.